iamjoeycruz/securitycopilot/README.md

 - Link: https://learn.microsoft.com/en-us/azure/security/fundamentals/shared-responsibility-ai

 ## Staying up to date:
-Below are some blogs from experts that go deeper into AI and Security Copilot.
+Below are some blogs from experts that go deeper into AI and Copilot for Security.

 - Link: https://applied-gai-in-security.ghost.io/
 Author: Brandon Dixon